Benchmarking quantum machine learning kernel training for classification tasks: Methods

 \section{Methods}

-We follow by briefly introducing kernel methods from a general perspective, and more in particular, their particularization in the form of \emph{Support Vector Machines} in the context of classification problems.
-We then describe the use of quantum computers for estimation of kernel entries, resulting in so-called \emph{Quantum Kernel Estimation}, and finally we show how we can extend this approach with parameterized adaptation resorting to \emph{Quantum Kernel Training}.
+We follow with a concise exposition of kernel methods from a general perspective, with particular emphasis on \textit{Support Vector Machines} in the context of classification problems.
+We then describe the use of quantum computers for the estimation of kernel entries, a process referred to as \textit{Quantum Kernel Estimation}.
+Finally, we show how we can extend this approach with parameterized adaptation, resorting to \textit{Quantum Kernel Training}.